noelex/rclnet/README.md

 |  `false`                         | `true`                      | Captured `SynchronizationContext` or `TaskScheduler` if any, event loop otherwise |
 |  `false`                         | `false`                     | Event loop                                           |

-Awaiting all other asynchronous APIs in rclnet, including `IAsyncEnumerable<T>` returning methods, behave exactly the same as `IRclWaitObject.WaitOneAsync`, except that these methods do not have a `runContinuationAsynchronously` parameter, they always execute with `runContinuationAsynchronously` set to `false`.
+Awaiting `ValueTask<T>` and `IAsyncEnumerable<T>` returning APIs in rclnet behave exactly the same as `IRclWaitObject.WaitOneAsync`, except that these methods do not have a `runContinuationAsynchronously` parameter, they always execute with `runContinuationAsynchronously` set to `false`.

 A special case is `RclContext.Yield`, awaiting `RclContext.Yield` never captures scheduling context, and will always resume execution on the event loop of the `RclContext`.

+The behavior of `Task<T>` returning APIs is however undefined.
+The continuation may stay on the event loop or end up on a thread pool thread.
+To check whether current execution is on the event loop, use `RclContext.IsCurrent`.
+To enforce execution on the event loop, use `RclContext.Yield`.

 ## Building and Running Examples
 ### Install dependencies